-Achieving a Natural High with Dopamine: Dopamine is a naturally occurring neurotransmitter in our brains associated with pleasure, addiction, and reward though it’s value to overall well-being is often overlooked.
-Depression, fatigue, procrastination, apathy, hopelessness, low libido, and inability to concentrate are signs that you may need a dopamine boost.
-Luckily there are plenty of natural and healthy ways to get you back in the game without indulging in sex, drugs and rock ‘n roll.
-Are you ready to increase your euphoria, bliss, inspiration and lust for life?
+Dopamine is a naturally occurring neurotransmitter in our brains that causes pleasure, addiction, and reward.
+Though it’s value to overall well-being is often overlooked.
+Depression, fatigue, procrastination, apathy, hopelessness, low libido, and inability to concentrate are signs that you need a dopamine boost.
+Luckily there are plenty of natural and healthy ways to get you back on track.
+Are you ready to increase your euphoria, bliss, and lust for life?

 With extreme pleasure comes the risk of addiction

-Since dopamine has a lot to do with reward and pleasure, it helps us to concentrate while keeping our eyes on the prize.
-It is the great feeling of accomplishment when you reach a goal and small amounts of it will be released when you finish reading this article!
-This competitive drive for success can help us in business, sports, and also love, so developing a lifestyle that is rich in dopamine-inducing practices is a goal worthy of pursuit.
+Dopamine has a lot to do with reward and pleasure.
+When balanced it helps us to concentrate while keeping our eyes on the prize.
+It is responsible for that great feeling of accomplishment when you reach a goal.
+Small amounts of dopamine will also be released when you finish reading this article.
+This competitive drive for success and completing tasks can help us in business, sports, and also love.
+So developing a lifestyle that is rich in dopamine-inducing practices is a goal worthy of pursuit.

-Quick Fixes: Quick-fix foods include caffeine, alcohol, and sugar.
-Manufactured crises (always being involved in drama), impulsive shopping, too many video games, porn, and gambling are behaviors that can also produce a quick surge of dopamine.
-When you are reaching for these substances or activities regularly, it is a sign that you are running on low dopamine reserves and that you should consider modifying your lifestyle.
+Quick-fix foods include caffeine, alcohol, and sugar.
+Manufactured crises , high drama, impulsive shopping, too many video games, porn, and gambling all produce a quick surge of dopamine.
+When you are reaching for these substances or activities regularly it is a sign that you are low dopamine.
+You should consider modifying your lifestyle.

 When you are reaching for the quick-fix it is a sign you are running low on dopamine reserves